rafi1212122/BH3_PS/README.md

 ```
 - Start the game and login with any username, account will automatically created

+## <b>What Works</b>
+- Login
+- Main Story!!!
+- others soon to be implemented!

+> try to manually modify the level in db to unlock more functions

 ## <b>Acknowledgement</b>
 - <b>Crepe-Inc</b> for:
     - <b>CrepeSR</b> that inspires the development project!